 “Grabbing my filter magnet.
 Cause if I don’t take it off and I go in for an oil change it’s gonna disappear.”

 We drop the truck off and stroll down Main Street to say our farewell to Gail and have one more hearty country breakfast before hitting the road.
 The Village Center is on the National Register of Historical Places and I can see why — its quaint buildings, immaculate sidewalks, and sprawling greens make it a treasured valley like no other.
-The story goes that at the turn of 19th century this unassuming town was a welcome respite for weary New Yorkers.
+The story goes that at the turn of the 19th century this unassuming town was a welcome respite for weary New Yorkers.
 A hundred years later that’s still the case.

 Be sure to watch my Instagram “Vermont” story highlight as the visual companion to this post.